CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 - call `love.load(arg)` once when the program starts.
 - call `love.draw()` very frequently to redraws the window.

-We call these `callback` functions as the LÖVE decides when to call them but we get to write what they do.
+We call these `callback` functions as LÖVE decides when to call them but we get to write what they do.
 In this very first version our game is loading the `fireboat.png` image and drawing it at the coordinates `175, 500`.